Breaching the light barrier without paradoxes: Two-way Tachyonic antitelephone

 \section{Two-way Tachyonic antitelephone}

-The two-way tachyonic antitelephone\cite{Benford:1970xv} is the most significant thought-experiments that makes tachyons physically unviable.
+The two-way tachyonic antitelephone \cite{Benford:1970xv} is the most significant thought-experiment that makes tachyons physically nonviable.
 To see this, consider two inertial observers $A$ and $B$ initially at point $(0, 0)$ with $A$ having a worldline $(t, vt)$ in $B$'s frame where $v < 1$.
 At $t = T$, $B$ decides to communicate with $A$ via a Tachyonic signal that has the worldline $(T+\lambda, u\lambda)$ in $B$'s frame where $u > 1$.
 In $B$'s frame, the signal must reach $A$ at $\lambda_0$ given by

-Now, in $A$'s frame, the worldline for the Tachyonic signal is given by a Lorentz transformation i.e.
+Now in $A$'s frame, the worldline for the Tachyonic signal is given by a Lorentz transformation i.e.

-Now, in the frame of $A$, one can have $(1-uv) < 0$ for a sufficiently high $u$, which means that in the range $(0, \lambda_0)$ $A$ will experience the signal going backwards in time.
-This is a violation of causality and therefore, is a well-known paradox in tachyonic communication and is called the Tolmann paradox.
+where one can have $(1-uv) < 0$ for a sufficiently high $u$.
+This means that in the range $(0, \lambda_0)$, $A$ will experience the signal going backwards in-time.
+This is a violation of causality and therefore, is a well-known paradox, called the Tolmann paradox, in tachyonic communication.